tarantool/doc/doc/tooling/tt_cli/migrations.rst

     $ tt migrations publish https://user:pass@localhost:2379/myapp migrations/000001_create_space.lua

-Optionally, you can provide a key to use as a migration identifier instead of the file name:
+Optionally, you can provide a key to use as a migration identifier instead of the filename:

 ..  code-block:: console

     $ tt migrations publish https://user:pass@localhost:2379/myapp file.lua  \
                             --key=000001_create_space.lua

-When publishing migrations, ``tt`` performs several checks for:
+When publishing migrations, ``tt`` performs checks for:

 -   Syntax errors in migration files.
 To skip syntax check, add the ``--skip-syntax-check`` option.
 -   Existence of migrations with same names.
 To overwrite an existing migration with